peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a string, including if this object is BORObject.Null.
+This object's type is not a string, including if this object is CBORObject.Null.

 ### AsUInt16

     public ushort AsUInt16();

 Converts this object to a 16-bit unsigned integer.
-The return value will e truncated as necessary.
+The return value will be truncated as necessary.

 <b>Return Value:</b>